Spotting

 The length of Lagoon Drive southward of Aolele Street is a No Parking Zone, and none of the side streets, except Kalewa Street have public street parking.
 The section before the General Aviation parking lot has about a dozen street parking stalls.

 There are several times during the course of the year when the winds shift from the northeast tradewinds to the southerly / southwesterly winds, known as "Kona Winds".
-When these winds occur, the traffic is reversed.
+When these winds occur, the traffic pattern is reversed.
 Landing traffic will make their final approach abeam the world-famous Lēʻahi (or Diamond Head), Waikīkī Beach, and O‘ahu's south shoreline for Runway 26L.
 Departing traffic will take-off west-bound from Runway 26R.
 Runways 22L and 22R is primarily used for general aviation and Cessna Grand Caravan operators, though some commercial and military flights will occasionally be assigned to depart from 22L.

 Since the covid pandemic, China Airlines suspended its TPE-HNL service, and has yet to restart it.